-We further refine these high risk factors to target the most vulnerable people living in residential properties by asking the following questions:
+We further refine these high-risk factors to target the most vulnerable people living in residential properties by asking the following questions:

-- Does only one adult live at the property? - Would anyone living in the property have difficulty in escaping the property in the event of a fire? - Does anyone living within the property have any impairments (Physical or Mental)? - Does anyone within this property hoard? - Has anyone living at this property been discharged from hospital in the last 4 weeks or use Medical Oxygen? - Does this property have no smoke detectors or old smoke detectors? - Is anyone living at the property a smoker? - Is anyone living at the property over 65 years old? - Is anyone living at the property over 85 years old? - Are portable/plug in heaters used in the property? - Do you consider yourself or anyone in the property as vulnerable? - Is there a business linked to this property?
+- Does only one adult live at the property? - Would anyone living in the property have difficulty in escaping the property in the event of a fire? - Does anyone living within the property have any impairments (physical or mental)? - Does anyone within this property hoard? - Has anyone living at this property been discharged from hospital in the last 4 weeks or use medical oxygen? - Does this property have no smoke detectors or old smoke detectors? - Is anyone living at the property a smoker? - Is anyone living at the property over 65 years old? - Is anyone living at the property over 85 years old? - Are portable/plug in heaters used in the property? - Do you consider yourself or anyone in the property as vulnerable? - Is there a business linked to this property? - Is the occupier at risk of domestic abuse or arson?